 Nina Teng, Transport Studies Unit, University of Oxford

 Nina is a doctoral candidate focusing on shared mobility, at the University of Oxford's Transport Studies Unit.
 She formerly served as the Vice President of Public Affairs on the early team at Grab, Southeast Asia's largest ride-hailing and services app platform, from 2013 to 2017.
 At Grab, she led regional expansion efforts to launch ride-hailing services in Thailand and Vietnam; and worked closely with government regulators and public stakeholders to develop regulations for innovative shared mobility services.
 Her current research focuses on the role of user trust and interactions in shared mobility services.

-Professor John Miles, University of Cambridge
+Prof John Miles, University of Cambridge

-John is a Fellow of Emmanuel College, Cambridge and is the Arup/Royal Academy of Engineering Professor of Transitional Energy Strategies at the Department of Engineering.
+John is a Fellow of Emmanuel College, Cambridge, and is the Arup/Royal Academy of Engineering Professor of Transitional Energy Strategies at the Department of Engineering.
 His special interests include the technology and economics of future transport systems, with a particular emphasis on future systems and environmental impact.
-John is a member of the UK Automotive Council and was founding chairman of the Council’s Working Group on Intelligent Mobility.
+John is a member of the UK Automotive Council and was founding chairman of the Council's Working Group on Intelligent Mobility.
 He is currently a member of IM-PACT (the UK Intelligent Mobility Planning and Action Co-Ordination Team) and is chairman of the IM-PACT Working Group on Cities and Supporting Infrastructure.

-Professor Graham Parkhurst, University of the West of England
+Prof Graham Parkhurst, University of the West of England

 Graham has more than two decades of experience researching and teaching transport and mobility studies.
 He is currently module leader for the Masters' modules Transport Policy & Finance and Sustainable Transport Management & Operations.
 His current research projects consider the societal implications of autonomous (driverless) vehicles.

 Dr Anna Nikolaeva, University of Amsterdam and Utrecht University